 They have an anytime money-back guarantee, which shows the confidence they have in their service.
 Signing up to BlueHost couldn’t be easier, there is a wizard that helps you go through all the steps, and live chat which is only a click away should you have any queries.

 Paying for 36 months will get you the lowest cost of $4.95/month, but you can also pay on a shorter 1-year term at $6.95/month.

-An awesome host which distinguishes itself for its value for money and incredible support.
-I host the WP RSS Aggregator site there and have had a wonderful experience with them.
-They have features usually found on much more expensive hosts such as staging areas, reliable backups and 24/7 support via multiple channels.
+A good host that distinguishes itself for its value for money.
+They have features usually found on much more expensive hosts such as staging areas, reliable backups, and 24/7 support via multiple channels.